Mark is married to Tamuna and has a step daughter, Elene.

-Mark also holds a Post-graduate Diploma in Marketing for the Chartered Institute of Marketing and a Diploma in Public Relations form the Institute of Public Relations.
+Mark also holds a Post-graduate Diploma in Marketing for the Chartered Institute of Marketing and a Diploma in Public Relations from the Institute of Public Relations.
 He is a member of both professional bodies.

 2005-2010 - Appointed by the Foreign Secretary to represent the United Kingdom on the NATO Parliamentary Assembly.

-2010-2015 - Appointed by the Prime Minister to the United Kingdom's Joint national Security Strategy Committee (JNSSC)
+2010-2015 - Appointed by the Prime Minister to the United Kingdom's Joint National Security Strategy Committee (JNSSC)

-2015 - current.
+2015-2017.
 Appointed by the Prime Minister to serve on the Joint Human Rights Committee.

 2005-2011 - Served on Department for International Development , Environmental Audit Select Committee, Department of Work & Pensions, Wales, Transport Select Committees.